TommasoLocatelli/GRUAN_EDA/README.md

 ## What is GRUANpy?

-GRUANpy is an essential toolkit for analizing GDP written in python. (work in progress)
+GRUANpy is a toolkit for analizing GDP.

 ## Some tips.